sivalabs/sivalabs-hugo/content/posts/2015/2015-12-19-jcart-manage-roles.md

 author: Siva
 type: post
 date: 2015-12-19T03:16:38+00:00
-url: /2015/12/jcart-manage-roles/
+url: /jcart-manage-roles/
-post_views_count:
-  - 6
 categories:
   - Java
 tags:
   - jcart

 ---
 In our previous post **Manage Privileges – List all privileges** we have implemented the functionality to show list of permissions.
 In this post we will implement Role management such as listing all Roles, creating new Role, editing Role permissions etc.

 Basically a Role is nothing a but group of Permissions assigned so that giving access to a set of action to user will become easy by assigning Roles.